 4. Credit Limit

 Raising your credit limit increases your available card balance, giving you more spending power.
-But even if you don’t plan to increase your spending, you can use a higher card limit to improve your credit utilization rate and boost your credit score.
+But even if you don’t plan to increase your spending, you can use a higher card limit to improve your credit utilization rate and increase your credit score.
 If you’re a good customer, your credit card company could raise your limit upon request.